Children and Young Persons privacy notice

 It is held in electronic format for statistical purposes.
 This information is securely collected from a range of sources including schools, local authorities and awarding bodies.

-To find out more about the NPD, go to Gov.uk - How to access Department for Education data extracts
+To find out more about the NPD, go to Gov.uk - Apply for Department for Education personal data extracts.

 - local authorities